joakimwennergren/Gyro-framework/README.md

 It's a collboration between @joakimwennergren and ...

+## Target
+For now the target is windows platform.

 ## Stepping stones
 * [X] Create a win32 basic window
 * [ ] wrap it in c++ classes